This post was originally written on 22 May 2011 but was updated on April 13, 2020 with updated info about a few of the causes.

 The kids and I were reading Oh, the Places You’ll Go by Dr. Seuss today.
 Every couple of pages, M would ask “what could this represent?” and we would talk about the different parts of life.
 At the end it comes to “Kid, you’ll move mountains…” and we started talking about what kind of mountains people are moving.

 I think about Shannen, the teenager who worked to try to get more funding for education on native reserves in Canada.
-She died in a car accident at fifteen years old but her friends and family are continuing her campaign, attempting to move a mountain (the federal government) to get funding that would mean the world of difference to children who have never had a real school building.
+She died in a car accident at fifteen years old but her friends and family continued her campaign, attempting to move a mountain (the federal government) to get funding that would mean the world of difference to children who were growing up without a real school building.
+The new school opened in August 2014!

-I think about all the people working to stop a megaquarry from being built two hundred meters below the water level in Melancthon Township, Ontario.
-The megaquarry is expected to drain 600 million litres of water every day as well as destroying prime agricultural land.
+I think about all the people who managed to stop a megaquarry from being built two hundred meters below the water level in Melancthon Township, Ontario.
+The megaquarry was expected to drain 600 million litres of water every day as well as destroying prime agricultural land.

 I think about people working to save seeds from traditional crops so that they can preserve the biodiversity and help people find the right seeds to plant for their needs.
 Or people working on developing new strains of perennial wheat whose long roots would be better able to deal with drought.
 I think about gardeners growing extra rows of vegetables to donate to food banks and of volunteers that help haul surplus food from restaurants and grocery stores to food banks.